 There is a serious problem currently in veganism: As currently practiced, veganism may not be concordant with reaching our vision.
 We speculate there are many reasons for this, but we posit one of them being our collective disproportionate focus on animals used for food.

 Our disproportionate attention to the small number of animals used for food is at the detriment of the countless other issues that create the conditions for the exploitation of all other animals.
 To put things in perspective further, we all know the terrible consequences of human caused climate change.
 In the last few decades we experienced a drastic increase in wildfires, most of them linked to human-animal caused climate change.

-Doing some rough statistical analysis combined with gross assumptions, if we assume that all wildfire are due to climate change, and we assume that all insects die during a wildfire, in one wildfire season in the USA alone wildfires kill the number of insects that would be equivalent to 14,166 years of animals that are killed for food globally.
-This is a rough estimate, and we know that not all wildfires are due to climate change and we know that not 100% of insects die; but even making some generous assumptions and cutting this number in half, we always end up with an enormous amount of animals killed by human animals.
+Doing some rough statistical analysis combined with gross assumptions, if we assume that all wildfire are due to climate change, and we assume that all arthropods die during a wildfire, in one wildfire season in the USA alone wildfires kill the number of arthropods that would be equivalent to 15,909 years of all land and sea animals that are killed for food globally.
+This is a rough estimate, and we know that not all wildfires are due to climate change and we know that not 100% of arthropods die; but even making some generous assumptions and cutting this number in half, we always end up with an enormous amount of animals killed by human animals.